 Timberline-Fernwood is a low-density to rural residential area, northeast on 89A, outside of Flagstaff city limits.
-This area is scarcely populated, has large plots of land, and many of the roads do not connect.
+This area has a small populated, has large plots of land, and many of the roads do not connect.
 If there is an on-demand program in Doney Park, this area could be incorporated into their program.
 However, this should only be added after there has been proven success in the Doney park area.

 Table 4 below represents the areas outside of Flagstaff city limits.
 It shows the run time and cost associated if fixed-route would serve these areas.
 It also provides a recommendation if these areas would warrant on-demand service.
+Cost per trip is using fixed-route cost per hour of \$64, hourly frequency, and estimated ridership to serve these areas.
+Estimated ridership can be found in Appendix B.